Softcover, 48 pages, B&W photographs with captions, color covers, high-quality glossy paper.

 The BRB&L was electrified in 1928 and of the 96 passenger cars on the roster, 60 would be modified into multiple unit (MU) cars.
 Unfortunately the electric operations did not stop the lines financial troubles and in 1937 the company petitioned bankruptcy.
 Unfortunately operations by the Boston, Revere Beach and Lynn ended in 1940.

-8. Index, Bibliography, and acknowledgments.
-Includes a map, excellent black and white photographs printed on enameled paper.
-As with other books published by Bob's Photo this book is primarily half page B&W photographs with captions.
+Contents:1.
+The main line: East Boston to Lynn,2.
+The Winthrop Loop,3.
+Electrification,4.
+Steam Locomotive Roster,5.
+Steam Locomotives,6.
+Electric Car Roster,7.
+Ferry Boat Roster,8.
+Index, Bibliography, and acknowledgments.
+Includes a map, excellent B&W photographs printed on enameled paper.
+As with other books published by Bob's Photo this book is primarily half page B&W photographs with captions, color covers, high-quality glossy paper.